mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 Certain software applications require a valid license to grant access through a personal profile.
 For example, a bartender license might be needed to log in to systems that manage bartender services.
 The personal licensing agency maintains a list of software applications and their license requirements, which are implemented in the marketplace.

-License verification is enforced through business permitting agency.
+License verification is enforced through the FBI.
 Applications must not only check a user’s license in their profile but also confirm its validity with the personal licensing agency.

 Each license type will have an organization responsible for issuing licenses, setting the rules and enforcing them based on current laws.
 API Keys will be available for these organizations as they are verified by the licensing agency organization to add, update and delete licenses.